 Everything undergoes gradual transformation.
 Even the general facts you previously believed to be true about reinforced concrete could alter over time.
-There are also some things you learned in school that weren’t entirely right because the truth can be considerably more convoluted than a pupil can comprehend.
+There are also some things you learnt in school that weren’t entirely right because the truth can be considerably more convoluted than a pupil can comprehend.
+The information that has either changed over time or was given to you improperly during your education is listed below.

 Now, in fact, there are many such objects.
 Rumours that the Wall of China can be seen not only from a spacecraft but even from the Moon date back to 1938.
 In 2003, the first Chinese astronaut debunked this myth.